 Guidelines for sliders

-A slider control (also known as a range control) lets the user set a value in a given range by tapping—or scrubbing back and forth—on a track.
+A slider control lets the user set a value in a given range by tapping—or scrubbing back and forth—on a track.

 Use a slider when you want your users to be able to set defined, contiguous values (such as volume or brightness) or a range of discrete values (such as screen resolution settings).

 A slider is a good choice when you know that users think of the value as a relative quantity, not a numeric value.
 For example, users think about setting their audio volume to low or medium—not about setting the value to 2 or 5.

 Don't use a slider for binary settings.
 Use a toggle switch instead.

 Here are some additional factors to consider when deciding whether to use a slider: